 Our asset management business offers specialized investment management solutions for institutions, private clients, and investment advisors.
 Revenues for this segment are primarily generated by the investment advisory fees related to asset management services provided for individual and institutional investment portfolios, along with mutual funds.
 Investment advisory fees are earned on assets held in managed or non-discretionary asset-based programs.
 These fees are computed based on balances either at the beginning of the quarter, the end of the quarter, or average daily assets.
-Consistent with industry practice, fees from private client investment portfolios are typically based on asset values at the beginning of the period while institutional fees are typically based on asset values at the end of the period.
+Fees from private client investment portfolios and institutional fees are typically based on asset values at the end of the period.
 Asset balances are impacted by both the performance of the market and sales and redemptions of client accounts/funds.
 Rising markets have historically had a positive impact on investment advisory fee revenues as existing accounts increase in value, and individuals and institutions may commit incremental funds in rising markets.
 No single client accounts for a material percentage of this segment's total business.